 Several recommended touch-points include:

-- Semiannual NPS surveys that encourage written feedback
+- NPS surveys sent every 6 months that encourage written feedback

 - Targeted testimonial and online review requests